 As an employer, you will often have a number of obligations to think about.
 This could include your obligations to customers, suppliers or other stakeholders.
 So, what about your obligations to employees?

 Luckily, Australian Employment Law has this sorted.
-Most industries will be covered by a certain award which sets out employer obligations and employee entitlements.
-It’s vital that you provide your employees with the right entitlements which are often set out in the award they are under.
+Most industries will be covered by a specific award which sets out employer obligations and employee entitlements.
+It’s vital that you provide your employees with the correct entitlements outlined in the relevant award.
+Updated for 2025, these standards help ensure fair pay and safe working conditions in line with current legislation.

-Your first step here is to check which award applies to them, and then ensure your internal policies and the Employment Contract they have with you is consistent with these rules.
+Your first step is to check which award applies to your workforce, and then ensure your internal policies and the Employment Contract you have with them are consistent with these rules.

-There are multiple types of awards – for example, for anyone working in the legal industry, there may be obligations that apply to them which are set out in the Legal Services Award.
+There are multiple types of awards – for example, employees working in the legal industry might be covered by the Legal Services Award while other sectors adhere to different guidelines.

-In this article, we’ll cover the basics of the Professional Employees Award.
+In this article, we’ll cover the basics of the Professional Employees Award as it applies in 2025.

 What Is The Professional Employees Award?

-It does not apply to all people employed within these industries, but rather, those who meet the criteria.
+Note that it does not apply to every employee within these sectors but specifically to those who meet the award criteria.

 Who Is Covered By The Professional Employees Award?